duongbm/greenlight-example-golang-gin-gorm/readme.md

 - `internal`: contain various packages used by api such as interacting with db, validation, job, task,...
 - `migrations`: contain sql migration files
 - `remote`: contain configuration files and setup scripts
 - `Makefile`: contain recipes for automating common administrative task like: auditing, building binary, execute migrations

 * Note: any packages that lives under `internal` can only import by code inside the parent of the this directory.

+# Advantage

+- Encapsulate Routing